benjaminlarin/starter-academic/content/publication/HK/index.md

   Quantitatively, both channels are equally relevant for rising house prices.
   We then study the dynamics in the housing wealth-to-income ratio by computing transitions.
   The model replicates on average 89 percent of the observed increase in the housing wealth-to-income ratio.
-  The key for replicating the data is the explicit differentiation between residential land -- a non-reproducible factor -- and residential structure -- a reproducible factor.
+  The key for replicating the data is the differentiation between residential land as a non-reproducible factor and residential structure as a reproducible factor.
   "

 # Summary.
 An optional shortened abstract.